-IV-21 History of default rates per class
+IV-24 History of default rates per class

 Since the curves by rating class are concentric, the two graphs above enable to conclude that the model is discriminant.
+Variations of default rate by rating grades at the end of 2019 are due to the new PD's models put into production in 2020.

-IV-22 Backtesting of Consumer PD model for Germany at end-December 2019
+IV-25 Backtesting of Consumer PD model for Germany at end-December 2020